SayfSahaf/rememberCLI/README.md

 Therefore, it is recommended to always use the `--help` option when it doubt to avoid unintentionally running any commands.

-### Important: Initializing rememberCLI after install
+### Important: Initializing rememberCLI after installation

 To use rememberCLI, you have to initialize a directory and a JSON file.
 Don't worry, you only have to run the following command